 The DAC policy enforced by the TSF may include provisions for making access decisions based on a user identity which differs from the one used during identification.
-The ST must state, in 5.3.6.3, how this alternate identity is associated with a subject and justify why the individual user associated with this alternate identity is not compromised by the mechanism used to implement it.
+The ST must state, in the implementation note for this Security Functional Requirement (FIA_USB.1.1c), how this alternate identity is associated with a subject and justify why the individual user associated with this alternate identity is not compromised by the mechanism used to implement it.

-Depending on the TSF's implementation of group membership, the associations between a subject and groups may be explicit at the time of identification or implicit in a relationship between user and group identifiers.
+Depending on the TSF implementation of group membership, the associations between a subject and groups may be explicit at the time of identification or implicit in a relationship between user and group identifiers.
 The ST must specify this association.
 Like user identification, an alternate group mechanism may exist, and parallel requirements apply.

-5.1.40 FMT_MOF.1 Management of security functions behavior
+5.1.38 FMT_MOF.1 Management of security functions behavior

-5.1.40.1 FMT_MOF.1.1 The TSF shall restrict the ability to [selection: determine the behavior of, disable, enable, modify the behavior of] the functions [assignment: list of functions] to [assignment: CSSOs and authorized system administrators].
+5.1.38.1 FMT_MOF.1.1The TSF shall restrict the ability to [selection: determine the behavior of, disable, enable, modify the behavior of] the functions [assignment: list of functions] to [assignment: CSSOs and authorized system administrators].